GMFranceschini/dataprivacy_bisulfite/README.md

 ## Original reference
 Ziegenhain, C., Sandberg, R. BAMboozle removes genetic variation from human sequence data for open data sharing.
 Nat Commun 12, 6216 (2021). https://doi.org/10.1038/s41467-021-26152-8 https://www.nature.com/articles/s41467-021-26152-8

-## FAQ

-> Help!
-I am getting the following error message:
-> ERROR: Could not find a version that satisfies the requirement BAMboozle (from versions: none)
-ERROR: No matching distribution found for BAMboozle

-Make sure that you are using pip from a python3 installation!
-Try `pip3 install BAMboozle` instead.